-Board members shall serve a four (4) year staggered term, except for the Youth Representative, who will serve for one (1) year.
-There are no term limits.
-Board members must maintain both their Stakeholder status and the criteria for their eligibility for election to their elected seat during the remainder of the term.
+Board members shall serve a four (4) year staggered term, except for the Youth Representative, who will serve for one (1) year, with possibility of renewal provided they meet eligibility criteria There are no term limits.
+Board members must maintain their seat eligibility for the duration of their tenure.
+Board members must maintain both their Stakeholder status and the criteria of being in good standing for their eligibility for election to their elected seat during the remainder of the term.
 Otherwise, they shall forfeit their seat.
-The Board member may remain seated up to sixty (60) days until a replacement can be found and appointed to the seat.
+In the event of force majeure, Board members may continue their Stakeholder status for up to sixty (60) days with Board approval.
+The Board member may remain seated up to sixty (60) days or until a replacement can be found and appointed to the seat, whichever comes first.

+The following seats must go through the election process, see Article V, Section 6F, regardless of when the candidates were appointed to their position:

+2023 Election for four-year terms:

+Geographic Area 2

+Geographic Area 4

+Business Area B

+Renter Area A

+Renter Area B

+Homeowner Rep 2

+Unclassified Rep 2

+At-Large Rep

+Educational Rep

+Non-Profit/Faith-Based Rep 2

+2025 Election for four-year terms:

+Geographic Area 1

+Geographic Area 3

+Geographic Area 5

+Business Area A

+Business Area C

+Renter Area C

+Homeowner Rep 1

+Unclassified Rep 1

+Non-Profit/Faith-Based Rep 1

 Section 5: Duties and Powers

-The primary duties of the Board shall be to govern the HUNC and to carry out its objectives.
+The primary duties of the Board shall be to govern the HUNC and to facilitate its objectives.
 No individual member of the Board, other than the President, shall officially speak for HUNC or otherwise publicly represent a Board position unless authorized to do so by the President or by official action of the Board.
-The Board may, by official action, delegate to any individual the authority to present before any public body a standing HUNC position previously adopted by the Board or a statement that the HUNC has had insufficient time to develop a position or recommendation on a matter before that body.
-Such authority may be revoked at any time by the Board.
+The Board may, by official action, delegate to any individual the authority to present before any type of body or organization, include but not limited to State, County, City or other public body or alliance.
+They may present on a standing HUNC position previously adopted by the Board or provide a statement that HUNC has had insufficient time to develop a position or recommendation on a matter before that body.
+Such authority may be revoked at any time by a simple majority vote by the Board.

 All Board members shall serve on at least one (1) HUNC Standing Committee.